Easy Vegetarian Vegetable Pot Pie with Chickpeas

 Equipment

-• 9x9-inch (2.5-quart) casserole dish - I use this one.
+You'll need a 9x9-inch (2.5-quart) casserole dish.
 It has a larger volume than a standard pie dish.
 If you use a round pie dish, you'll have extra filling.

-To make ahead, you can cook the filling one day in advance and store it in the refrigerator.
-Assemble with the pie crust and bake the next day.
+To make ahead, you can cook the filling one day in advance and store it in the refrigerator until you're ready to bake.

 Freezing: Store the baked or unbaked pot pie a freezer-safe container and freeze for up to 3 months.
 Thaw overnight in the refrigerator and bake as directed until warm.